Representations of Lie groups: Chevalley-Shephard-Todd theorem, part II

 \end{proposition}

 \begin{proof} By Lemma \ref{homog}, it suffices to show that $R$ is a free $S$-module.
 By assumption $R_0$ is finite-dimensional, i.e., the equations

 have only the zero solution.
 By Proposition \ref{coo2}, this implies that $f_1,...,f_n$ is a regular sequence, so by Lemma \ref{exaa} the Koszul complex $K_R(f_1,...,f_n)$ associated to this sequence is exact in negative degrees.
-Now, write $S$ as $k[a_1,...,a_n]$ with $\deg a_j=0$ and consider the complex $K_{R\otimes S}(f_1-a_1,...,f_n-a_n)$.
+The finite-generation assumption implies that $f_1,...,f_n$ are algebraically independent, so let us identify $S$ with $k[a_1,...,a_n]$ via $a_i\mapsto f_i$ and put $\deg a_i = 0$.
+Now consider the complex $K_{R\otimes S}(f_1-a_1,...,f_n-a_n)$.
 This complex is filtered by degree with associated graded being

 Thus $K_{R\otimes S}(f_1-a_1,...,f_n-a_n)$ is also exact in nonzero degrees with